 The chart in Section 7 demonstrates the very high correlation between traffic volume and crash frequency.
-Crash frequency is an excellent proxy measure for traffic volume, and thus the charts can be used to gauge the degree to which the drivers of the various vehicle types conformed to the COVID quarantine, assuming that this was possible.
+Crash frequency is an excellent proxy measure for traffic volume, and thus the charts can be used to gauge the degree to which the drivers of the various vehicle types conformed to the COVID quarantine, assuming that they had that flexibility.

 To begin, please consider the All crashes (yellow) and the fatal crashes (orange) lines first, illustrated in the display below.
-Lighter colors were chosen for these two lines so that they could be incorporated without distraction into all of the charts in Section 2.
+Lighter colors were chosen for these two lines so they would blend into the background to prevent major distraction from the other two lines.
 Consistent with what has been observed in most states, all crashes came down to about 50% of their pre-COVID levels.
 However, after Week 5, fatal crashes not only did not remain at these lower levels, but recently have been well above their pre-COVID levels.
+See Section 5 for more details.

-In Weeks 10-12, the two curves move together at close to 80% of their pre-COVID levels.
-"All crashes" have now leveled out to just under 80%.
-Fatal crashes rose in Weeks 13 to over 40% higher than the pre-COVID level, but in the last three weeks it has come back about 20% over.
-See Sections 3 and 4 below for how the fatalities in 2020 compare by day to those of 2019.
+In Weeks 10-12 both curves are close to 80% of the pre-COVID levels.
+"All crashes" have now leveled out to about 80%.
+Fatal crashes rose in Weeks 13 and 15 to over 40% higher than the pre-COVID level.
+See Sections 5 and 6 below for how the fatalities in 2020 compare by day to those of 2019.